Written by Zack Kahn & Chris Peckover

 The nubile Ashley (Olivia DeJonge) looks after lovelorn Luke (Levi Miller) while his over-each-other parents played by Virigina Madsen and Patrick Warburton head out in the snowy suburban streets for some holiday festivities.
 Madsen's Deandra does lay down some particular rules before hand with Ashley about Luke's routine which plays as a quick distraction to what the meat of the film slices into.
 With parental unapproved partner Garrett (Ed Oxenbould), Luke spends the entire night attempting to gain Ashley's affections.

-Safe Neighborhood is the definition of a horror comedy with great performances all around.
+Better Watch Out is the definition of a horror comedy with great performances all around.
 If you loved The Visit, you'll be happy to see DeJonge and Oxenbould reunited under the same set lights stretching their acting wings as budding stars I would welcome wholeheartedly to stay in genre films if they so choose.
 Music and setting in delightfully ironic ways contradicts the tone and while some aspects feel predictable, I would argue this is a film will always keep you guessing.